Minimum Tank Size: 29 Gallons (110 Litres)

 I would strongly recommend choosing an Aquaclear Power Filter for a boesemani rainbowfish tank.
 This filter combines excellent filtration with a durable design, and it will keep your tank sparkling clear for years to come.
 You can also read the Aquarium Tidings Aquaclear Filter Review here.

 Boeseman’s rainbowfish are omnivores in the wild and are known to eat algae, small crustaceans and aquatic insects.
 This diet should be recreated as closely as possible in the home aquarium, and this can be done though feeding them a high quality flake food, along with frozen foods and live foods.
+I personally recommend Hikari Micro Wafers, which is one of the best foods on the market.

 Since most people purchase this fish for its legendary colors, you may want to consider feeding them a regular diet of frozen or live foods.
 This has been shown to improve the colors of the males, and also results in happier, healthier fish.